famous-battles-and-conflicts

 Impact on Mongol Warfare Outcomes

 The practical results of the yam system on the battlefield are well-documented.
-At the Battle of Mohi (1241), where the Mongols defeated the Hungarian army, the coordination between the main army under Batu Khan and the flanking force under Subutai was made possible by rapid communication.
-Hungarian scouts were unable to match the speed of Mongol messengers, leaving the defenders constantly off-balance.
-Similarly, during the invasions of the Song dynasty in the late 13th century, the yam allowed the Mongols to coordinate sieges across a wide front, overwhelming the defenders’ ability to reinforce key positions.
+At the Battle of Mohi (1241), where the Mongols defeated the Hungarian army, coordination between the main army under Batu Khan and the flanking force under Subutai was made possible by rapid communication.
+Hungarian scouts could not match the speed of Mongol messengers, leaving the defenders constantly off-balance.
+During the invasions of the Song dynasty in the late 13th century, the yam allowed the Mongols to coordinate sieges across a wide front, overwhelming the defenders' ability to reinforce key positions.

 Psychological Warfare